Application Requirements

 Interview

-- Interview invitations are extended to the most competitive applicants for admissions.
+- Interview invitations are extended to the most competitive applicants for admission.

 - Applicants invited for the interview portion of the selection process must participate in the interview to be considered for a seat in the program.

-- The program primarily conducts in-person interviews but will provide at least one (1) virtual interview day for applicants who prefer this option.
-Virtual interview slots are available on a first-come, first-served basis for all invited applicants.
+- At least one (1) virtual interview day is offered for applicants who prefer this option, and the virtual interview slots are available on a first-come, first-served basis for all invited applicants.
 Once the virtual interview slots are filled, the remaining applicants will be offered in-person interviews only.

 - Interviewees will be notified of their post-interview status within one (1) month of the interview.
 The decision will be one of the following: accepted to the program, placed on the waitlist, or declined.